wbolster/emacs-python-pytest/README.rst

      '("-z" "Custom flag" "--zzz")))

-`transient` lets you save defaults you want for it.
-Just select all options on ``python-pytest-dispatch`` and then
+`transient` lets you save defaults you want for it. just select all options on ``python-pytest-dispatch`` and then

 - ``C-x C-s`` to save current settings as default and make them persistent,
 - ``C-x s`` to save current settings as default for the